countpauper/countpauper/Angel/Design/Language Design.md

 is used to enable trace as `trace,f(2)`.
 Since the scope of this sequence is shared the scoped trace function remains active while infering `f(X)`.
 Of course this can also be used with variables `X=2,f(X)`.
 The final result of the sequence operator is just the concatenated sequence, which can be an argument for a predicate `()` list `[]` or set `{}` operator to turn into a specific other type.
-The set operator checks if all items are pairs to turn it into a dictionary.
+The set operator checks if all items are associations to turn it into a dictionary.

 The terminating `,` is ignored, which allows making a sequence of one element `a,`.
 This is not needed for the predicate, list or set operators, which require a sequence and will automatically expand elemental types into a sequence of 1.